Anderson .Paak Talks Homelessness, Modelo Partnership And ‘Oxnard’ Criticism

 Absolutely.
 It’s a part of my whole story, even going back from my mom being from Korea, adopted by black Americans who were out here in the ‘50s.
 She had no clue of her original family.
 She starts her own produce business, which is built on immigrants, Mexican workers who are going out there and making millions for companies that have to have their produce all the time.
 That’s what I came up on.
 That’s my moms.
 Then meeting my wife, she comes out here and she wants to be a musician, so she has to get residency permits and she comes out here with no family, she meets me and we start a family.
 That brings me back to my culture that I never knew.
 So it’s incredible, very near and dear.

 On Ventura, the song “Come Home,” you said, “no one even begs anymore.”
-Who are the all-time greatest beggars in music?
+Who are the all-time greatest beggers in music?

 I was thinking of Keith Sweat.
 He be begging, man.